nizovskiyka/nizovskiyka/README.md

 - 👋 Hi, I’m Nizovskiy Konstantin.
 - 👀 I’m interested in deep learning and computer vision technologies.
-- 🌱 I’m currently working on a project on augmented reality in sport and e-sport competitions.
+- 🌱 I’m currently working on a project on medical imaging and screening.
 - 💞️ I’m looking to collaborate on any of the topics above.
 - 📫 How to reach me: nizovskii.k.a@gmail.com